centreon/centreon-documentation/en/health/centreon-agent.md

     curl -v https://api.a.prod.mycentreon.com/v1/observability
     ```

-    You can also configure a proxy using the following command:
+    You can also go through a proxy using the following command:

     ```
     curl -v https://api.a.prod.mycentreon.com/v1/observability \